mohanad-ab/NetworkingProjectFursa/README.md

    **Note:** Your EC2 instances should be running while the automated test is performed. **Don't forget to turn off the machines when you're done**.

-### Share your project

-You are highly encourages to share your project with others by creating a **Pull Request**.

-Create a Pull Request from your repo, branch `main` (e.g. `johndoe/NetworkingProject`) into our project repo (i.e. `alonitac/NetworkingProject`), branch `main`.
-Feel free to explore other's pull requests to discover different solution approaches.

-As it's only an exercise, we may not approve your pull request (approval would lead your changes to be merged into our original project).

 ## Good Luck